 Remoxy is an oral, long-acting oxycodone gelatin capsule under development with Pain Therapeutics, to which we have licensed exclusive, worldwide, development and commercialization rights under a development and license agreement entered into in December 2002.
-Subsequently, Pain Therapeutics has sublicensed the commercialization rights of Remoxy to King Pharmaceuticals which in turn was acquired by Pfizer in February 2011.
-In October 2014, Pfizer notified Pain Therapeutics that Pfizer has decided to discontinue development of REMOXY, and that Pfizer would return all rights, including responsibility for regulatory activities, to Pain Therapeutics.
-Additionally, Pfizer has stated that they will continue ongoing activities under the agreement with Pain Therapeutics for the next six months until the scheduled termination date.
-Pain Therapeutics has stated that it is focused on an orderly transfer of the program back from Pfizer, finalizing a strategy around the prospect of resubmitting the NDA, and seeking a new commercialization partner.
+Subsequently, Pain Therapeutics sublicensed the commercialization rights of Remoxy to King Pharmaceuticals which in turn was acquired by Pfizer in February 2011.
+In October 2014, Pfizer notified Pain Therapeutics that Pfizer had decided to discontinue development of REMOXY, and that Pfizer would return all rights, including responsibility for regulatory activities, to Pain Therapeutics.
+Additionally, Pfizer stated that they will continue ongoing activities under the agreement with Pain Therapeutics for the next six months until the scheduled termination date.
+Pain Therapeutics has stated that it is focused on an orderly transfer of the program back from Pfizer, which they expect to be substantially complete in the second quarter of 2015, finalizing a strategy around the prospect of resubmitting the NDA, and seeking a new commercialization partner.

 On June 10, 2008, a New Drug Application (NDA) for Remoxy was submitted to the U.S. Food and Drug Administration (FDA) by our licensee, Pain Therapeutics.
 The NDA was accepted by the FDA and granted priority review.
 In December 2008, Pain Therapeutics received a Complete Response Letter for the Remoxy NDA, in which the FDA determined that the NDA was not approved.
 According to Pain Therapeutics, the FDA indicated additional non-clinical data will be required to support the approval of Remoxy but FDA has not requested or recommended additional clinical efficacy studies prior to approval.
 King resubmitted the NDA in December 2010.
 On June 23 2011, Pfizer received a Complete Response Letter from the FDA.
 The issues raised in the Complete Response Letter relate primarily to manufacturing.
 In October 2013, Pfizer stated that, having achieved technical milestones related to manufacturing, they would continue the development program for REMOXY®.
 Following guidance received from the FDA earlier that year, Pfizer announced that they would proceed with the additional clinical studies and other actions required to address the Complete Response Letter received in June 2011.
-These new clinical studies will include, in part, a pivotal bioequivalence study with the modified REMOXY formulation to bridge to the clinical data related to the original REMOXY formulation, and an abuse-potential study with the modified formulation.
-The additional clinical studies required to address the Complete Response Letter have been completed.
+These new clinical studies include, in part, a pivotal bioequivalence study with the modified REMOXY formulation to bridge to the clinical data related to the original REMOXY formulation, and an abuse-potential study with the modified formulation.
+The additional clinical studies required to address the Complete Response Letter have been completed, although we have not seen the results.
+On May 11, 2015, Pain Therapeutics disclosed that it has substantially completed the transition of REMOXY from Pfizer.
+Pain Therapeutics also disclosed that it plans to refile the REMOXY NDA with the FDA in the first quarter of 2016, and that it believes that, if accepted, the NDA will have a six-month review cycle.
+Pain Therapeutics does not believe that new clinical trials are required to refile the REMOXY NDA.
+Pain Therapeutics also disclosed that it plans to conduct certain non-clinical activities prior to refiling the REMOXY NDA, including in vitro work that was initiated but never completed by REMOXY’s previous sponsor due to the timing of their decision to return REMOXY.
+Pain Therapeutics has indicated that it may take up to six months to conduct such work, depending on the workflow and availability of its consultants and vendors.
+Pain Therapeutics also announced that it intends to continue to retain Mallinckrodt for contract manufacturing and supply chain support for REMOXY.
 There can be no assurance that Pain Therapeutics will be able to resolve the concerns raised in the Complete Response Letter.

 Pain Therapeutics began the first Phase III clinical trial for Remoxy in December 2004 and in September 2005 announced positive results from this trial.